MultiChain/multichain-explorer-2/README.md

     multichaind chain1 -daemon -rescan -explorersupport=1

 Substitute `chain1` with the chain's name as appropriate.
-After the first run, the `rescan` and `explorersupport` parameters are no longer required:
+After the first run, the extra parameters are no longer required:

     multichaind chain1 -daemon

 Supporting the Explorer adds storage and processing requirements to a node.
-To stop Explorer support, stop a node then restart it as follows:
+To remove Explorer support, stop the node then restart it as follows:

     multichaind chain1 -daemon -rescan -explorersupport=0